Dissecting Hessian: Understanding Common Structure of Hessian in Neural Networks: Conclusions

 \textbf{Hessian-based analysis for neural networks (NNs):} Hessian matrices for NNs reflect the second order information about the loss landscape, which is important in characterizing SGD dynamics \citep{jastrzebski2018relation} and related to generalization \citep{li2020hessian}, robustness to adversaries \citep{yao2018hessian} and interpretation of NNs \citep{singla2019understanding}.
 People have empirically observed several interesting phenomena of the Hessian, e.g., the gradient during training converges to the top eigenspace of Hessian \citep{gur2018gradient, ghorbani2019investigation}, and the eigenspectrum of Hessian contains a ``spike" which has about $c-1$ large eigenvalues and a continuous ``bulk" \citep{sagun2016eigenvalues, sagun2017empirical, papyan2018full}.
+People have developed different frameworks to explain the low rank structure of the Hessians including hierarchical clustering of logit gradients \citep{papyan2019measurements, papyan2020traces}, independent Gaussian model for logit gradients \citep{fort2019emergent}, and Neural Tangent Kernel \citep{jacot2019asymptotic}.
+A distinguishing feature of this work is that we are able to characterize the top eigenspace of the Hessian directly by the weight matrices of the network.

-\textbf{Understanding structures of Hessian:} People have developed different frameworks to explain the low rank structure of the Hessians including hierarchical clustering of logit gradients \citep{papyan2019measurements, papyan2020traces}, independent Gaussian model for logit gradients \citep{fort2019emergent}, and Neural Tangent Kernel \citep{jacot2019asymptotic}.
-These results work in different settings but are not directly comparable (among themselves and our paper).
-A distinguishing feature of this work is that we can characterize the top eigenspace of the Hessian directly by the weight matrices of the network.
+\textbf{Layer-wise Kronecker factorization (K-FAC) for training NNs:} The idea of using Kronecker product to approximate Hessian-like matrices is not new. \citet{heskes2000natural} uses this idea to approximate Fisher Information Matrix (FIM). \citet{martens2015optimizing} proposed Kronecker-factored approximate curvature which approximates the inverse of FIM using layer-wise Kronecker product.
+Kronecker factored eigenbasis has also been utilized in training \citep{george2018fast}.
+Our paper focuses on a different application with different matrix (Hessian vs. inverse FIM) and different ends of the spectrum (top vs. bottom eigenspace).